backstage/backstage/docs/auth/oauth2-proxy/provider.md

 When using the OAuth2-Proxy, the Backstage UI can only be accessed after the user has already been authenticated at the proxy.
 Instead of showing the user another login page when accessing Backstage, it will handle the login in the background.
-Backstage provides for this case a special `SignInPage` component which has no UI.
+Backstage provides for this case the `ProxiedSignInPage` component which has no UI.

 Update your `createApp` call in `packages/app/src/App.tsx`, as follows.